advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 With other words, it might be possible to make mathematics arbitrary subjective, without losing the weaker notion of objectivity.

 This idea of looking at objectivity through a new lens of uniform subjectivity, feels like a conceptual breakthrough for me in the philosophy of mathematics.

+### Footnotes

+[1] "The sky is blue" can be thought as subjective both from a human experience point of view and a scientific view.
+From a scientific view, the color of the sky depends on it chemical composition, the color of the source of light, and the angle of the light.
+Measuring the light with an optical spectrometer, the light is "blue" scientifically when it falls within the EM-spectrum that is defined as blue.
+However, it is not sufficient to determine that there is some light within the blue EM-spectrum.
+One must also measure for the entire visible EM-spectrum, in case there are other parts of the visible spectrum that have a higher density than the blue EM-spectrum.
+Indeed, this happens sometimes, for example in a red sunset, a gray cloudy day, or when a duststorm brings yellow particles into the athmosphere, or when aurora borealis shines green in the night sky, or for rainbows within a narrow angle.
+Yet, there are some contexts which "the sky is blue" can be treated as objective, even from a scientific view point.
+The subjectivity in the sentence "the sky is blue" is such of a kind that similar conditions that makes the sky look blue occurs regularly, such as in many places during the day when the sky is clear.